ZhenjianYang/ZeroAoVoice-PSP/README.md

     is 48000Hz.
 So you must change the wav files' sample rate by a resample software before converting them to at3.

-When the game lanching, za_voice.prx will check voice folders/pack in turn, the first one found will be seleted as the format.
-The turn is:
+After the game lanching, za_voice.prx will check voice folders/pack in a particular order, the first one found will be seleted as the format.
+The order is:
     `pak -> at3 -> ogg -> wav`

 **Notes for PPSSPP users:**